 One person who lent Gutenberg a substantial sum was Johann Fust, who eventually sued to get back his money and the accrued interest.
 He seems to have taken over the original press, which had been put up as collateral.

 Gutenberg continued his printing career and appears to have continued modifying printing methods to enable additional efficiencies.
 At the end of his life, he was granted an allowance from the archbishop of Mainz for food and clothing, suggesting he lived out his days in relative comfort.

-His metal type necessitated his invention of new, oil-based inks that would stick to the type.
-It also necessitated the creation of a device that could transfer—"press"—the ink evenly onto the pages.
-It's assumed that Gutenberg used a screw press to print his books.
+Gutenberg's metal type necessitated the invention of new, oil-based inks that would stick to the type.
+It also necessitated the creation of a device that could transfer—or "press"—the ink evenly onto the pages.
+It's assumed Gutenberg used a screw press to print his books.